Wild Camping adventure weekends Lake District & Scotland

 - Multi-day mountain expeditions, backpacking and wild camping takes you into remote and mountainous areas, with the potential for adverse weather conditions.
 The walks will include uneven ground, rough and mountainous terrain, stream crossings as well as a number of steep ascents and descents.
 We will also be camping overnight in a tent in the mountains!

-- A reasonable level of fitness is required as you will be walking across mountainous terrain carrying a rucksack with your overnight gear, equipment and food (approx. 12 - 15kg).
+- A good level of fitness is required as you will be walking across mountainous terrain carrying a rucksack with your overnight gear, equipment and food (approx. 12 – 15kg).
 You can reduce the weight of your rucksack by sharing a tent and some kit.

 - Choice of 1-person or 2-person tents, so you don’t have to share.

 - We will walk about 10 – 13 km (6 – 8 miles) per day, although this will vary with each expedition according to conditions.